KernelWanderers/OCSysInfo/README.md

 - @[Rusty-bits](https://github.com/rusty-bits) — for inspiring the idea of parsing the PCI IDs from the pci.ids list and layout for implementing a search functionality. _Though sadly, this idea never reached production._

-- @[Rvstry](https://github.com/rvstry) — for extensive help in research regarding identifying various devices on Linux platforms.
+- @[Rvstry](https://github.com/rvstry) — for extensive help in research regarding identifying various devices on Linux platforms, & testing the application in its various stages.

 - @[Dids](https://github.com/Dids) — for providing the URL to the raw content of the PCI IDs list repository. _Though sadly, this was never used, as we turned more towards scraping [the site](https://pci-ids.ucw.cz)_